Mockfly-Dev/mockfly-client-js-sdk/README.md

 ### Conclusion:

-The `mockfly-js-sdk` SDK simplifies interaction with the Mockfly service from browsers.
+The `mockfly-client-js-sdk` SDK simplifies interaction with the Mockfly service from browsers.
 Ensure to handle potential errors and use the `identify` method before making calls to `getFlag`.
 Always remember that the `authHeader` value should be derived from the private API key of your project.